MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-network-atc.md

 ---
 title:  Migrate an existing Azure Stack HCI cluster to Network ATC
-description: This article describes how to migrate an existing Azure Stack HCI cluster to Network ATC
+description: This article describes how to migrate an existing Azure Stack HCI, version 23H2 cluster to Network ATC
 author: ronmiab
 ms.author: robess
 ms.topic: how-to
 ms.reviewer: alkohli
-ms.lastreviewed: 07/02/2024
+ms.lastreviewed: 07/24/2024
-ms.date: 07/02/2024
+ms.date: 07/24/2024
 #Customer intent: As a Senior Content Developer, I want to provide customers with content and steps to help them successfully migrate their existing Azure Stack HCI clusters to Network ATC.
 ---